Turkish Air Force: Turkish Aerobatics Teams

 After the first aerobatics formation in the history of the Turkish Air Force was performed by Lt.
 Gen. Fazıl Bey on March 5, 1914, at an altitude of 1312 feet, other Turkish pilots also tried various acrobatic moves.
-The first "official" aerobatics studies within the Turkish Air Force, which quickly took its place in world aviation history in terms of aerobatics, began in 1926 at the Turkish Air Force Acacemy.
-This group, which was formed under the leadership of flight instructor Plt.
+The first "official" aerobatics studies within the Turkish Air Force began in 1926 at the Turkish Air Force Academy.
+The group, which was formed under the leadership of flight instructor Plt.
 Gen. Enver Akoğlu and included Plt.
-Gen. Tekin Arıburun, carried out extremely successful studies.
-The first aerobatics team in the Turkish Air Force, which was suitable for today's modern and advanced technology aviation approach, was established in 1952 under the name "Milli" (National) immediately after the transition to the jet era.
+Gen. Tekin Arıburun, carried out successful studies.
+The first modern aerobatics team in the Turkish Air Force was established in 1952 under the name "Milli" (National) immediately after the transition to the jet era.
 This acroteam, which was established at the 9th Air Base Command in Balıkesir, the first jet base of the Turkish Air Force, used the F-84G Thunderbird.
 This first team, call sign "Milli", which operated between 1952 and 1962, achieved significant successes.
 The acrobatic team named Milli, which performed numerous flight displays in Turkey, managed to make a name for itself with the shows it organized primarily in Italy and Belgium.
 The call sign of the second acrobatic team in history, established in 1955 at the 4th Air Base Command in Ankara, was "Uçan Kuğular" (Flying Swans) Using F-86E Sabre aircraft painted in red and white with swan motifs embroidered on the nose sections, this aerobatics team continued its activities for 10 years.
-"Uçan Kuğular" gained an important place in Turkish and world aviation history with the 9 and 12 shows it performed in 1964.
-The aerobatics team, call sign "Akrep" (Scorpion) established towards the end of 1957 at the 8th Air Base Command in Diyarbakır and being the third Turkish aerobatics team in history; It continued its activities until 1959.
+"Uçan Kuğular" gained an important place in Turkish aviation history in the shows it performed in 1964.
+The aerobatics team, call sign "Akrep" (Scorpion) established towards the end of 1957 at the 8th Air Base Command in Diyarbakır was the third Turkish aerobatics team in history; It continued its activities until 1959.
 The acro team, whose aircraft type was F-84G, participated in various shows both in Turkey and abroad (Pakistan).
 The fourth acro team in Turkish aviation history, bearing the call sign "Yarasalar", was established in 1964 at the 5th Main Jet Base Command in Merzifon.
-This acro team, whose aircraft type was F-86E Sabre and whose aircraft were painted with a special motif in black and white, operated for 2 years and performed 5, 9 and 12 aerobatics shows.
-This acro team, which was established in 1966 and called “Kartal” (Eagle) from 1966 to 1971, received the call sign “Coşkun” (Enthusiastic) after the death of Lit.
-Coşkun Turan, who was on duty in the team, during a mission flight on 21 May 1971.
+This acro team, whose aircraft type was F-86E Sabre and whose aircraft were painted with a special motif in black and white, operated for 2 years and performed 5, 9 and 12 (plane?) aerobatics shows.
+This acro team, which was established in 1966 and called “Kartal” (Eagle) from 1966 to 1971, received the call sign “Coşkun” (Enthusiastic) named after the Lit.
+Coşkun Turan, who was on duty in the team, and was killed during a mission flight on 21 May 1971.
 The aircraft type of the acro team, established at the Bandırma 6th Main Jet Base Command, is the F-5A Freedom Fighter.
 The acro team, called “Coşkun”, performed flight demonstrations in Turkey and around the world (1971 in Italy).
 No continuously active acroteam was established between 1971 and 1992.